mgreiler/se-unlocked/Transcripts/EP_04_Sandeep.md

 team of six running, a friendly and inclusive community for engineers.

 **Michaela:** [00:01:16] So how did you become a developer?
 What was your way?
-Are yourself taught developer or did you go to University?
+Are you a self-taught developer or did you go to university?

 **Sandeep:** [00:01:22] So I studied computer science for four years, uh, from 2009 to 2013.
 And that kind of, uh, give me the post to become an engineer and